 During the cold war the US and Soviet Union competed on many fronts without engaging in direct conflict.
 The US fought a long proxy war against communism in Northeast Asia during the Korean war and later in Southeast Asia.
 Despite suffering major losses in both territories, the US repelled the challenge, driving the Soviet Union into dissolution.

 But this was only part of the reshaping of the global economy.
 The US abandoned the gold-dollar link in 1971.
 Oil prices quadrupled in 1973.
 Innovations in satellite communications and shipping made it economical for manufacturing industries to shift from high-wage developed countries to Asia’s low-wage economies.
 Advanced economies moved up the value chain with successful high-tech and service sectors, especially financial services.
 Emerging economies in Asia began to industrialise rapidly and demanded access to developed economy markets during the 1986 Uruguay round – an attractive proposition for western companies.
 Consumers in developed economies benefited from lower manufacturing prices.
 The US accrued huge trade deficits as the world invested its savings in US Treasury securities.

 Thus began the ‘Davos age’ of globalisation.
 However, along the way the manufacturing labour force in developed economies had shrunk, and the wages of low-skilled workers had stagnated.
 The financial sector made borrowing easier with subprime mortgages and similar innovations.
 For a while between 1995-2008, everyone was happy.
 But it couldn’t last.
 And it didn’t.

 Lord (Meghnad) Desai is Emeritus Professor of Economics at the London School of Economics and Political Science, and Chair of the OMFIF Advisers Council.

 This is the first in a series of three articles on the multipolar world and the impact of President Donald Trump on the modern liberal order of free trade and international relations.
-Click here to read the second article.
+The second article will be published on 15 August.